cor5in/cor5in.github.io/_posts/2025-08-18-netllm-project.md

   and setting up the development environment.
 ---

-# Day 1: Project Inception
+# Day 1: Project Start

 Today marks the beginning of the NetLLM project - an ambitious attempt to revolutionize network management through Large Language Models.